luksgrin/zkctf-challenges-template/README.md

 ## Solution

 You may have noticed is that the current repository is a `foundry` project (I'm assuming you have `foundry` installed).
+Furthermore, it also assumes that you have `snarkjs` installed globally and that you have `python` version 3.6 or higher installed (to execute a utility function later on).

-So, to proceed you must add the challenge repository as a submodule, preferably in the `src` directory:
+To proceed you must add the challenge repository as a submodule, preferably in the `src` directory:

 ```bash
 cd src